meetU-MasterStudents/2019---2020-partage/README.md

 For each family:

-- FASTA file containing the master (reference) sequence
+- FASTA file containing the master (reference) sequence,

-- MAP file containing a multiple sequence alignment with the master sequence and homologous (or related) sequences.
+- MAP file containing a multiple sequence alignment with the master sequence and homologous (or related) sequences,

-- SCOP_ID file containing the SCOP identifier of the family
+- SCOP_ID file containing the SCOP identifier of the family,

 - PDB file containing the 3D coordinates of the master sequence.
 Please note that the structure may contain "holes" (missing residues that either could not be resolved, or were modified/non-canonical).